Wearing a mask in public is annoying enough — but an irritating side effect makes the practice even worse for those who wear eyeglasses or sunglasses.

 Sprays also are available to keep your lenses mist-free.
 You can find anti-fog sprays at Amazon.

-Just note that these can cause irritation of the eyes in some people, so they may not work for everyone.
+Just note that these can irritate the eyes in some people, so they may not work for everyone.

 3. Tuck a small tissue into the mask